MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-monthly-updates.md

 [!INCLUDE [gateway-rewrite](../includes/gateway-rewrite.md)]

 This article describes the four previous updates for the on-premises data gateways and provides links for downloading any of these versions.
-For the most current release of the gateways (August 2019), check out our [recent blog post](https://powerbi.microsoft.com/blog/on-premises-data-gateway-september-2019-update-is-now-available/) or download the [latest version](https://go.microsoft.com/fwlink/?LinkId=820925&clcid=0x409).
+For the most current release of the gateways (September 2019), check out our [recent blog post](https://powerbi.microsoft.com/blog/on-premises-data-gateway-september-2019-update-is-now-available/) or download the [latest version](https://go.microsoft.com/fwlink/?LinkId=820925&clcid=0x409).

 ## August 2019 update (3000.9.194)